sbjohansen/position-size-calculator/README.md

 2. Choose your desired entry type in the "Settings" section.
 3. Enter your entry points and corresponding prices in the "Entry Points" section.
 4. Click the "Calculate" button to see the calculated position sizes and potential losses.
-5. Optionally, enable "Cornix Mode" to adjust position sizes for leveraged trading.
+5. Optionally, enable "Cornix Mode" to adjust position sizes for users using Cornix.

 ## Source Code and Links